-1) if offered to prove that someone other than the respondent committed the alleged sexual harassment, or
+1) if offered to prove that someone other than the respondent committed the alleged sexual harassment, or feared by the commenter.

 2) if the question or evidence concerns sexual behavior between the complainant and the respondent and is offered to prove consent.